License Renewal - FAQ's

 11. What is the minimum number of hours that can be granted for a CEU activity?

 One hour.
 You may combine similar trainings (i.e., writing strategies) of less than one hour together as long as you have signed documentation.

-12. What is the maximum number of hours that can be granted for one day?
+12. What is the maximum number of hours that will be granted per day?

-13. If I give a presentation on a topic within my licensure area, can I count it as CEUs?
+13. If I give a presentation on a topic within my license area, can I count it?

-If you are being paid to present, or it falls under your regular job duties, then you cannot count the presentation as CEUs.
-However, if you are paid to present, you may count the preparation time as CEUs.
+If it falls under your regular job duties, you cannot count the presentation for clock hours.
+However, you may count the preparation time for clock hours as CEUs.
 Candidates can claim up to 2 hours of preparation time for every hour of presentation time.

 14. How many hours do I get for college credit?

 Each semester credit is worth 24 hours (i.e. a 3 credit semester class would be 72 hours).
 Each quarter credit is worth 16 hours (i.e. a 3 quarter credit class would be 48 hours).